paladin-t/b8/docs/manual.md

 PRINT GET(foo, "FUN"); ' Results in the invokable object.
 ~~~~~~~~~~

-The `SET` statement can be applied to a class instance to set the value of a variable field:
+The `SET` statement can be applied to a class instance to set the value of a field variable:

 ~~~~~~~~~~bas
 SET(foo, "A", 42)